Yalantis/FastEasyMapping/README.md

 @end

 ```

-As the result it'll bind `Website` to corresponding `Category` only in case the latter exists.
+As a result it'll bind the `Website` with the corresponding `Category` only if the latter exists.

 ## Delegation
 You can customize deserialization process by implementing `FEMDeserializerDelegate` protocol: